katerinanavab/webdocs/docs/course-info.md

 </details>

-### 📝 Homework (30% of total grade)
+### 💬 Homework (30% of total grade)
-* Homework will be assigned in the form of a "CodeCollab": like posting on a class discussion board, but with a shared goal of figuring out how some 🔍 mystery code 🔍 works.
+* Homework will be assigned in the form of a "**CodeCollab**": like posting on a discussion board, but with a shared goal of figuring out how some 🔍 mystery code 🔍 works.
-* Due weekly on FRIDAYS @11:59pm❗
+* **Due weekly on FRIDAYS @11:59pm**❗
-  * At the beginning of each week, I will post a DISCUSSION assignment that includes a Replit link to a working program that you will analyze collaboratively.
+  * At the beginning of each week, I will **post a DISCUSSION assignment on BlackBaud** that includes a Replit link to a working program that you will **analyze collaboratively**.
-    * All the CodeCollab programs can also be found on my Replit profile page: replit.com/@katerinanavab
+    * All of the CodeCollab programs can also be found on my Replit profile page: [replit.com/@katerinanavab](replit.com/@katerinanavab)
-  * To earn full credit, you must post at least two (2) comments: one standalone, and one response to a classmate.
+  * To earn full credit, you must post **at least two (2) comments**: one standalone, and one response to a classmate.
   * CodeCollabs will be reviewed together during the first class period of the following week.
-* ⏰ Lateness Policy: Late homework may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.
+* ⏰ **LATE WORK POLICY**: Late homework may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.
   * Whenever you submit work after the assignment has been graded, you must SEND ME AN EMAIL, otherwise I will not be notified.

-### PARTICIPATION (20% of total grade)
+### 👥 Participation (20% of total grade)
 * Participation is graded weekly (up to 2 points max per class period) and will be evaluated based on adherence to these key values: being respectful, prepared, and engaged.
   * Being respectful of your community means being mindful of and kind toward your environment, and the people within – this includes arriving on-time to commitments.
     * ⏰ If you are over 5 minutes late, you must first get a LATE PASS from the Upper School Office and then enter the classroom QUIETLY as to not disrupt the class.
-    * GRADING: Unexcused lateness always results in a deduction of 1 point for the day, and unexcused absence results in a deduction of 2 points (a 0/2 for the day).
+    * **GRADING**: Unexcused lateness always results in a deduction of 1 point for the day, and unexcused absence results in a deduction of 2 points (a 0/2 for the day).
   * Being prepared for class means you have your laptop ready (unless otherwise instructed) within the first 5 minutes of class.
 It also means you arrive with a positive attitude and are ready to learn!
   * Show you are engaged by volunteering answers/comments, staying on task, and completing classwork as directed.
 You are expected to take your own notes while new material is being introduced, to contribute during group activities, and be open to collaborating with all classmates.
-* ⚠️ NON-NEGOTIABLES: Be aware that tardiness, off-task behavior, and side conversations will have a negative impact on your grade.
+* ⚠️ **NON-NEGOTIABLES**: Be aware that tardiness, off-task behavior, and side conversations will have a negative impact on your grade.
 However, arriving on-time with a positive attitude is a great way to earn an easy 100% for your participation grade ☺︎

 ## Policies

-### AI Usage Policies
+### 🧠 AI Usage Policies
 * TBD

 ### Other Classroom Policies